What is Short Selling?

 • Access global stock markets - trade US Share CFDs, EU Share CFDs, UK Share CFDs

 Having the right products at your fingertips is hugely important to traders involved in global markets.
-With Admirals, there are several different options available when it comes to investing and trading with Stocks, ETFs, Share CFDs etc. For example, Invest.MT5 enables traders to buy and own stocks.
+With Admiral Markets, there are several different options available when it comes to investing and trading with Stocks, ETFs, Share CFDs etc. For example, Invest.MT5 enables traders to buy and own stocks.
 Trade.MT4, Zero.MT4, and Trade.MT5 enable professional traders to trade with currencies, cryptocurrency CFDs, Stock CFDs, Bond CFDs, and much more!

 Ready to make your first short trade?
 You can start trading today here.